 Many women across the continent shared the concerns expressed in this resolution, which served as the catalyst for the development of the Unitarian Universalist Women & Religion Resolution.
 Longview and several other women drafted a tentative resolution which was circulated to many others for their comments and concerns.
 In 1977, the Women and Religion Resolution was submitted by 548 members of 57 active societies, and passed unanimously at the UUA's General Assembly.
 The dual focus of the resolution was to urge the UUA to look at the religious roots of sexism, and to encourage all Unitarian Universalists to examine the extent to which religious beliefs influence sex-role stereotypes in interpersonal behavior within families and friendships and in the workplace.

 The Women and Religion Resolution established the Women and Religion Committee - first appointed by the President and later by the UUA Board of Trustees - which is charged with overseeing the implementation of the resolution.
-Committee members are chosen from constituencies of the UUA at large, as well as from the following organizations: Liberal Religious Education's' Association (LREDA), Ministerial Sisterhood Unitarian Universalist (MSUU), the Unitarian Universalist Ministers Association (UUMA), and the Unitarian Universalist Women's Federation (UUWF).
+Committee members were originally chosen from constituencies of the UUA at large, as well as from the following organizations: Liberal Religious Educators' Association (LREDA), Ministerial Sisterhood Unitarian Universalist (MSUU; dissolved 2006), the Unitarian Universalist Ministers Association (UUMA), and the Unitarian Universalist Women's Federation (UUWF).
 The committee values and actively seeks diversity of race, gender-orientation, and age.
-In addition to establishing the continental Committee, the UUA committed itself in 1978 to providing staff support for the committee's work - most recently in the form of a UUA staff liaison who can make available to the committee other resources at UUA headquarters.
+In addition to establishing the continental Committee, the UUA committed itself in 1978 to providing staff support for the committee's work - for a while in the form of a UUA staff liaison who could make available to the committee other resources at UUA headquarters.